MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 3. On the **Request a Certificate** page, select **advanced certificate request**.
 4. Select **Create and submit a request to this CA**.
 5. An Advanced Certificate Request page will load, complete as so:
-   a.
-Certificate Template: use the template created earlier, or one designated for SCOM
+      1. Certificate Template: use the template created earlier, or one designated for SCOM
-   b.
-Identifying Information for Offline Template:
+      1. Identifying Information for Offline Template:
-      i.
-Name: this should be the FQDN of the server, or how it shows in DNS ii.
-Provide other information as appropriate for your organization
+          1. Name: this should be the FQDN of the server, or how it shows in DNS
+          1. Provide other information as appropriate for your organization
-   c.
-Key Options:
+      1. Key Options:
-      i.
-Mark keys as exportable – check this box
+          1. Mark keys as exportable – check this box
-   d.
-Additional Options:
+      1. Additional Options:
-      i.
-Friendly Name: this should be the FQDN of the server, or how it shows in DNS
+          1. Friendly Name: this should be the FQDN of the server, or how it shows in DNS
 6. Select **Submit**.
 7. If successful, you will be presented with a **Certificate Issued** page with an **Install this certificate link**.
 8. Select **Install this certificate**.
 9. The certificate will be stored in the Personal certificate store on the server this was run from.
 10. Load the *MMC* or *CertMgr* consoles.
-   a.
-Navigate to Personal > Certificates
+      1. Navigate to Personal > Certificates
-   b.
-Locate the newly created certificate
+      1. Locate the newly created certificate
 11. If this task was completed on the target server, continue to the next main step
 12. If not on the intended target server, export the certificate:
-   a.
-Select and hold the new certificate > All Tasks > Export
+   1. Select and hold the new certificate > All Tasks > Export
-   b.
-In the **Certificate Export Wizard**, select **Next**
+      1. In the **Certificate Export Wizard**, select **Next**
-   c.
-Select **Yes, export the private key**, select **Next**
+      1. Select **Yes, export the private key**, select **Next**
-   d.
-Select **Personal Information Exchange – PKCS #12 (.PFX)**
+      1. Select **Personal Information Exchange – PKCS #12 (.PFX)**
-   e.
-Check **Include all certificates in the certification path if possible**
+      1. Check **Include all certificates in the certification path if possible**
-   f.
-Check **Export all extended properties**
+      1. Check **Export all extended properties**
-   g.
-Select **Next**
+      1. Select **Next**
-   h.
-Provide a memorable password to encrypt the certificate file at rest, select **Next**
+      1. Provide a memorable password to encrypt the certificate file at rest, select **Next**
-   i.
-Browse to an accessible path to save the exported file, give the file a memorable name in
+      1. Browse to an accessible path to save the exported file, give the file a memorable name in
-   j.
-Select **Next**, and **Finish**
+      1. Select **Next**, and **Finish**
-   k.
-Find the exported certificate file, inspect the icon for the file
+      1. Find the exported certificate file, inspect the icon for the file
-      i.
-If the icon contains a Key, then we should have the private key attached ii.
-If the icon does not contain a key, re-export the certificate with the private key as it will be needed later
+          1. If the icon contains a Key, then we should have the private key attached
+          1. If the icon does not contain a key, re-export the certificate with the private key as it will be needed later
-   l.
-Copy the exported file to the target machine
+      1. Copy the exported file to the target machine
 13. Close the web browser

 ## Request a certificate using Certificate Manager